 The multi-timeline narrative, spanning from a dystopian future in 2370 to colonial-era Kerala and the present day, features the same actors playing different characters, integrating a treasure hunt storyline combined with dystopian elements and slapstick humour.

-As for overall reactions, "Aadu 3" received generally mixed to positive responses, with some appreciating its experimental direction while others found the humour forced.
+As for overall reactions, "Aadu 3" received generally mixed to positive responses, with some appreciating its experimental direction while others finding the humour forced.
 Its pace, over a nearly three-hour runtime, was also criticised.
 Some also felt a disconnect with the genre-blending, preferring the more grounded approach of the first two films.